aklapatch/worship-attempt/notes.md

 ## TODO: usability
 - warnings ifa  song is not formatted correctly
 - warnings if a song is being overwritten (name collision)
+- building guide + makpkg script
+- static linking:
+    - build opencv statically (that's probably a nightmare)
+    - build everyting that is not static statically

 ## ui notes
 - I still need to figure out which window placement is best.